 Along with his wife Kerry, John heads up Kingdom Reign Ministries, and also pastors Open Heaven Church, a Foursquare Church in Liverpool, a suburb of south-western Sydney in Australia.
 John is an ordained pastor of the Foursquare Church Australia, a graduate of Life Bible College Australia.

-Following a life-changing encounter with God in 1996, John was radically saved, and has been involved in ministry ever since, serving in worship teams, counselling and in prison ministry before founding Unchained Ministries in 2002, and founding Church in the Park in the same year.
+Following a life-changing encounter with God in 1996, John was radically saved, and has been involved in ministry ever since, serving in worship teams, counselling and in prison ministry before founding Unchained Ministries (now Kingdom Reign Ministries) in 2002, and founding Church in the Park in the same year.

 After graduating from Life Bible College John was appointed as the associate pastor at River of Life Church in Liverpool, which went on to become Open Heaven Church with John and Kerry taking over as Senior Pastors in 2011.